-If you made this Homemade Green Chili Sauce, let us know what you used it on in the comment section below!
-If you enjoyed this green chili sauce recipe let me know with a 5-star rating!
+If you made this Homemade Green Chile Sauce, let us know what you used it on in the comment section below!
+If you enjoyed this green chile sauce recipe let me know with a 5-star rating!

 - 1 tablespoon unsalted butter

 - 2 tablespoons flour